Last Updated on May 10, 2024

 You can register on the website of CAAC here: https://uas.caac.gov.cn/.

-Ironically, the website is available only in Chinese, and registration mandates both a Chinese cell phone number and a WeChat account.
+Please note that the website is only available in Chinese, and registration requires a Chinese cell phone number and a WeChat account.

 Without a Chinese cell phone number and a WeChat account, it is impossible to complete the process.
 Therefore, you will need to seek assistance from a Chinese friend.